 The SD must be submitted electronically through an HMRC portal.
 To submit your SD, you will need to be able to access the CHIEF system.
-Read a guide about the CHIEF system on the HMRC website.

 You must submit your SD electronically to the CHIEF system.
 You can submit your SDs singly or in batches.
 CHIEF will respond electronically to your SD submission by sending you an acceptance and a calculation of how much you owe.
 The acceptance message is called a Customs Response Message (CUSRES).

 To find out more about the ways you can access CHIEF, see the guide on UK’s import and export processing system CHIEF.

 Your SD must be sent and accepted by CHIEF before the end of the fourth working day of the month after your SFD was accepted, or the date of entry in the local clearance records.

 If you are unable to submit an SD within the correct time period, you must report the facts to the CFSP National Assurance Team (CNAT).
 All errors must be corrected.
 The updated SD must be resubmitted to CHIEF, and a CUSRES received by the importer before the end of the reporting period.
 All queries on the SD must be cleared before you can submit your Final Supplementary Declaration.

 Adjustments to an SD can be made after a final acceptance by contacting the CNAT.
 For enquiries about adjusting an SD you can email firstname.lastname@example.org